Print

 Bulk Rise

-• Now the dough needs to rise.
-Cover the bowl with light oiled wrap (alternatively, transfer the dough to a high-sided dough tub with lid and measuring marks).
+Cover the bowl with lightly oiled plastic wrap (alternatively, transfer the dough to a high-sided dough tub with lid and measuring marks).
 Let rest in a warm spot to rise, ideally 70-75 F. The dough is ready when it no longer looks dense and has almost doubled in size.

 Optional Step: Stretch & Fold The Dough